phanhongan/ml-systems-evaluation/docs/developer/architecture.md

 # Architecture Overview

-This document provides a comprehensive overview of the ML Systems Evaluation Framework architecture, including deterministic components, LLM integration, and autonomous agents.
+This document describes the ML Systems Evaluation Framework architecture, including deterministic components, LLM integration, and autonomous agents.

 ## Scope and Intended Use